 Building Bright Futures has 12 regions throughout Vermont that align with the Agency of Human Services districts.
 Each regional early childhood council, supported by one of BBF’s Regional Managers, brings together community members committed to young children and families.
 Councils are guided by the State and Regional Early Childhood Action Plan, and identify annual priority actions based on community needs and gaps.
-Review the 2021 map of regional councils priorities here.
+Review the 2023 map of Regional Council priorities.
 The Regional Councils also advise the BBF State Advisory Council on opportunities to strengthen both local and statewide systems of care, health, and education.
 Council meetings are open to the public and have a regular meeting schedule.
-Learn more about the Regional Council structure and how to find the regional council meeting in your region by reading below.
+Learn more about the Regional Council structure and how to find the Regional Council meeting in your region below.

 Our Vision

-We envision an early childhood system where partners work together with shared vision, shared action and shared accountability; where regional tables are set for communities to problem solve, coordinate, and take action; where data drives decision making; and sensible state policy is informed by the wisdom of communities.
+We envision an early childhood system where partners work together with shared vision, shared action, and shared accountability; where regional tables are set for communities to problem-solve, coordinate, and take action; where data drives decision-making; and where sensible state policy is informed by the wisdom of communities.

-BBF brings the Early Childhood community in Vermont together to foster collaboration, share best practices, solicit input, and develop system efficiencies on complex social and systemic problems to ensure all children and families have access to high quality opportunities.
-We engage families as key partners to build a seamless system experienced by families from prenatal through age eight and beyond.
-Regional Councils convene early childhood partners to identify the needs and challenges of children, families, educators and providers on the ground.
+BBF brings the early childhood community in Vermont together to foster collaboration, share best practices, solicit input, and develop system efficiencies on complex social and systemic problems to ensure all children and families have access to high-quality opportunities.
+We engage families as key partners to build a seamless system from prenatal through age 8 and beyond.
+Regional Councils convene early childhood partners to identify the needs and challenges of children, families, educators, and providers on the ground.

-BBF Regional Councils serve as an essential part of the BBF statewide network infrastructure including the State Advisory Council (SAC) on Early Childhood and the seven Vermont Early Childhood Action Plan (VECAP) committees; working together to support Early Childhood stakeholders across the state.
-BBF Regional Councils regularly participate in efforts to gather information from the broader community to inform policy and practice both at the regional and state level.
+BBF Regional Councils serve as an essential part of the BBF statewide Network infrastructure, including the Early Childhood State Advisory Council (SAC) and the seven Vermont Early Childhood Action Plan (VECAP) Committees, all working together to support early childhood stakeholders across the state.
+BBF Regional Councils regularly participate in efforts to gather information from the broader community to inform policy and practice at both the regional and state levels.

 Regional Council Charge

 The Regional Council convenes families and professionals invested in the well-being of children and families.
-The council is guided by priorities outlined in a Regional and Vermont Early Childhood Action Plan (VECAP) based on community needs and gaps.
-The council also advises the BBF State Advisory Council (SAC) on opportunities to strengthen both local and statewide systems of care, health, and education.
-BBF’s team of Regional Managers to support the network of 12 regional Councils Each Regional Early Childhood Council, is supported by a BBF Regional Council Coordinator,
+The Council is guided by priorities outlined in a Regional and Vermont Early Childhood Action Plan (VECAP), based on community needs and gaps.
+Regional Councils also advise the BBF State Advisory Council (SAC) on opportunities to strengthen both local and statewide systems of care, health, and education.

 Council Membership

 The council is open to anyone who is invested in the well-being of children and families.
-We seek representation from the following sectors: health, mental health, early care and education, primary education, home visiting, parents/caregivers, and direct service providers, businesses/employers, etc, who are committed to participate in respectful, safe and non-judgmental relationships to work together in support of positive outcomes for young children and families in our community.
+We seek representation from the following sectors: health, mental health, early care and education, primary education, home visiting, parents/caregivers, direct service providers, businesses/employers, etc., who are committed to participating in respectful, safe, and non-judgmental relationships to work together in support of positive outcomes for young children and families in our community.
 There are no terms for Council membership.

 Council Meetings

 With the regional and state action plans as our guides, we identify and invite discussion about key projects and initiatives to support and collaborate on in efforts to increase impact, reduce duplication, and break down silos.
-Regional council meetings gather 8-10 times a year to share ideas and support for programs and families, and create opportunities to learn what our counterparts are doing, recognizing that we can better meet the diverse needs of all children and families when we work together.
-Meetings will be held largely using Zoom as a virtual format, with select in person meetings to further build relationships among regional partners.
-Click here to find the regional council in your region
+Regional Councils gather 8-10 times a year to share ideas and support for programs and families, and to create opportunities to learn what our counterparts are doing, recognizing that we can better meet the diverse needs of all children and families when we work together.
+Meetings will be held largely using Zoom as a virtual format, with select in-person meetings to further build relationships among regional partners.
+Click here to find the Regional Council in your region.